Explore

 A bank robber on the lam with a the sexy U.S. marshall "hot" on his trail.
 From the get go, this makes Out Of Sight sound like a typical formula pic.
 But with a screenplay based on an Elmore Leonard book (whose books were also the basis for other films like Get Shorty and Jackie Brown), this is a romance story that goes beyond its basic description.
 Through the combination of Leonard's sharp script and Steven Soderbergh's steady direction, the wry dialogue, sly characters and not your typical situations, even for a cat and mouse type of manhunt, are all handled in an atmosphere of high "cool" confidence, that no matter what side of the caper they're in, everyone journeys their roles as though all of this was just everyday stuff.

-Of all of Will Smith action themed films so far, this is definitely my favorite.
+Out of all of Will Smith's action themed films so far, I would have to say that Enemy of the State is definitely my favorite of the bunch.

-The concept of Big Brother's eyes in the sky watching our every move is what really kept this movie's story interesting for me, and it's was a great foundation of suspense that flowed along a plot that didn't completely dismiss the mentality of the viewer.
-And I really think that Gene Hackman and Will Smith make a good starring duo with a solid chemistry that doesn't come off as forced as most marquee names that are usually paired for the sake driving a blockbuster film.
+The concept of Big Brother's eyes in the sky watching our every move is what really kept this movie's story interesting for me, and it was a great foundation that allowed the suspense to flow along all throughout the plot in a way that didn't completely dismiss the mentality of the viewer.
+And I really think that there was a solid chemistry between the starring duo of Gene Hackman and Will Smith, one that didn't come off as forced as most marquee names that are usually paired for the more for the sake driving a blockbuster film than for the sake of an honest pairing.

 Here's an animalistic tale that's about an Australian talking pig that moves from small time lifestyle of the farm to the bustling streets of the big city.
 And to whom everyone refers to as "Babe".